Women Who Changed American History

 Susan B. Anthony and her lifelong friend, Elizabeth Cody Stanton both became known for their lifelong struggle to gain women's equal rights and the right to vote.
 While Elizabeth was the organizer of many women's suffrage gatherings and wrote many of Susan's speeches, it was Susan who would travel the country giving speeches and rallying women.
-Susan wrote the Susan B Anthony amendment in 1878, which fourteen years after her death became the 19th amendment which gave women the right to vote.
+Susan wrote the Susan B Anthony amendment in 1878, which fourteen years after her death became the 19th amendment giving women the right to vote.
 How courageous these women were in fighting for other women and the rights that women now enjoy.

 Women Who Fought For Women's Rights